 The answer is yes, and many master gardeners swear by it.
 It’s not an obvious choice because it is soft, dense, and spongy.
 It soaks up water and remains moist, which may seem a little unsanitary.
 Then there are the seeds, which are minimal in high quality hay, but are always present to some degree and are likely to include weed seeds.

-But using hay as mulch has some surprising benefits.
+Using hay as mulch has some surprising benefits.
 It does indeed break down, but unless you have a very wet environment it shouldn’t get moldy.
 Instead, it will start to compost, creating a rich layer of nutrients for your plants.
 This is especially good for seeds and starter plants.
-They thrive in the warm, moist and nutritious cover and soil provided by the hay.
+They thrive in the warm, moist, and nutritious cover and soil provided by the hay.

 How to Mulch with Hay

 Hay will not give you a dry layer of cover that is pleasing to look at, but it is a great mulch for growing flowers and vegetables, and you’ll get a fantastic yield.

 To start a garden, with seeds or starters, first create a thick layer of hay, up to 8 inches (20 cm.), right over your garden soil.
 There is no need to till the soil or enrich it with topsoil.
 Push seeds and starters right into the hay and watch them grow.